justind123/KnightsTour/README.md

 the knight visits every square exactly once.

-This repository contains a Java program that finds all the possible knight's tours from a single starting position that the user defines using standard chessboard position notion (e.g. "e4").
-The chessboard is 5x5, as anything larger than that will take a considerable amount of time to compute because the program is using a brute force approach.
+This repository contains a Java program that finds all the possible knight's tours from every possible starting position on the chessboard using a brute force approach.

+Once all of the valid solutions starting from a specific space are computed, 2D array representation of the chessboard is printed out, with that space containing an integer representing the number of valid solutions exist from that starting space.

-As solutions are found, they are printed out.
-Each integer is the order in which the knight visited that space, starting from 1.
-At the end, the total number of solutions found is printed.
+A new thread is created for each space on the board in which it will compute the the number of valid solutions before terminating.

-Below is a table documenting my personal findings of number of solutions for a given board size and average time for 5 computations (not including printing each solution).
-Starting position is always in the top left corner of any board size.
+Below is a table documenting the of number of solutions for a given board size and calculated timings for computations.

 | Board Size | Solutions | Time (ms) |
 |------------|-----------|-----------|